dibyendumajumdar/Suravi/README.md

 - The LuaJIT `bit` library is included
 - The `LUA_COMPAT_FLOATSTRING` flag is enabled
 - The Lua 5.1 and 5.2 compatibility flags are enabled
+- The 'defer' statement has been added.
+- The Lua parser has been enhanced to ignore Ravi type annotations.

 ## On Linux or Mac OSX